kianoosh21/tls-passthrough/README.md

-# Nginx TLS passthrough: Forwarding Traffic to Backend serve with end to end encryption.
+# Nginx TLS passthrough: Forwarding Traffic to your backend server with end to end encryption.

 This guide explains how to tunnel TLS traffic from your server to a foreign VPS using Nginx's `stream` module.
 This setup allows proxying through your own infrastructure using Cloudflare.